jcalderaro/Sprint-Challenge-Lambda-Times-React/README.md

 - [x] Explain the details of a Higher Order Component?
 - [x] What are three different ways to style components in React?
 Explain some of the benefits of each.

+Please see file ANSWERS.md for the responses to the Self-Study/Essay Questions.

 ## Project Setup

 Follow these steps to set up your project: